Make an Appointment: [email protected] | (813) 295-6995

 Barriers Faced by Persons with Disabilities

-• Physical barriers – e.g., impediments to mobility
+• Physical barriers – Impediments to mobility

-• Policy barriers – the absence of or lack of adherence to laws and regulations
+• Policy barriers – The absence of or lack of adherence to laws and regulations

-• Social barriers – unequal access to employment opportunities and leisure activities (CDC, 2020; Balva & Tapia-Fuselier, 2020).
+• Social barriers – Unequal access to employment opportunities and leisure activities (CDC, 2020; Balva & Tapia-Fuselier, 2020).

-Reasons for Disability-based Stigma
+Reasons for Disability-Based Stigma

 • Values, beliefs, family background, faith, education, and social media influences